Nonpermanent federal workers could be hired for up to 10 years under Trump proposal

 Term employees are eligible for many of the standard benefits of federal employment but may not qualify for several of the most valuable features, such as an annuity benefit and eligibility to continue health insurance in retirement with the government paying most of the premiums.

 Like employees hired into permanent status, term employees gain job protections such as the right to appeal disciplinary actions after serving a probationary period, typically one year.
-However, there is no right to appeal the end of a fixed period of employment, Simon of the AFGE said.
+However, there is no right to appeal the end of a fixed period of employment, said Simon of the AFGE.

-“It’s a streamlined way to fire people—when your term has ended, they can fire you because your term has ended,” she said.
+“It’s a streamlined way to fire people — when your term has ended, they can fire you because your term has ended,” she said.

-While a longer term may help agencies recruit, it still would not provide the individual with the security of a permanent position, she said.
-“Ten years is better than four years but it’s not better than career employment,” she said.
+Although a longer term may help agencies recruit, it still would not provide the individual with the security of a permanent position, she said.
+“Ten years is better than four years, but it’s not better than career employment,” she said.